217011548/eventjoin/README.md

-# eventjoin
+# Wargamebooking

 User can register login the system by password or fingerprint
-User can create, edit or join the event
+User can create, edit or join event for public
 After join the event can access the group for chat
-Chat room can send word,image,camera photo or current location
+chat room can send word,image,camera photo or current location
 User can show which event can join in the map